VDA 5050 Explained – An Overview of the Evolving AGV Communication Standard Updated for 2026

 VDA 5050 is a standardized interface for AGV communication.
 Specifically, this standard concerns the communication between AGVs (often called Fahrerloser Transportsysteme/Transportfahrzeuge (FTS) in Germany) and a master control (in other words, a fleet management software program).

-Today, there are many different AGV manufacturers offering vehicles to the market.
-But, typically, these AGVs only work with their manufacturer’s own specific fleet management software.
-As soon as a customer requires AGVs from two or more different suppliers, this results in serious challenges, including:
+Today, there are many different AGV/AMR manufacturers offering vehicles to the market.
+But, typically, these vehicles only work with their manufacturer’s own specific fleet management software.
+As soon as a customer requires AGVs or AMRs from two or more different suppliers, this results in serious challenges, including:

-- Complex commissioning – a separate installation is needed for each brand of AGV
+- Complex commissioning – a separate installation is needed for each brand of vehicle.
+And, going forwards, management and maintenance is also separate.

-- Interoperability issues – it becomes difficult to manage AGVs if they need to cross paths or share an elevator
+- Interoperability issues – it becomes difficult to manage AGVs/AMRs if they need to cross paths or share equipment or an elevator.

-- Lost space – separate AGV brands might need to use completely separate paths
+- Inefficient use of space – separate vehicle brands might need to use completely separate paths, which is a suboptimal use of space, especially in brownfield sites.

-Customers, however, want more.
-They are increasingly demanding that a fleet management solution should be capable of running a large and, more importantly, diverse fleet of AGVs – whatever the vehicle type or brand.
+Customers want more.
+They are increasingly demanding that a fleet management solution should be capable of running a large and, more importantly, diverse fleet of mobile robots – whatever the vehicle type or brand.

-VDA 5050 intends to provide a more generic version of this functionality, which would enable every compliant AGV to work together.
-At the time of writing (December 2022), it is questionable as to whether the standard achieves this goal.
-We will discuss this further later in this post.
+VDA 5050 is designed to provide a more generic version of this functionality, enabling every compliant AGV to work together.
+At the time of writing (post last updated March 2026), the standard has matured, but still falls short of this goal.
+We will discuss its limitations later in this post.

 Who is behind VDA 5050?